1Password/scim-examples/azure-container-apps/ADVANCED.md

             --secrets scimsession="$(Get-Content $HOME/scimsession)"
         ```

-3. Copy and paste the following, replace `$ConAppName` and `$ResourceGroup` with the names from your deployment, then run the command to restart the `op-scim-bridge` container and read the new secret value:
+3. Copy and paste the following, replace `$ConAppName` and `$ResourceGroup` with the names from your deployment, then run the command to restart the `op-scim-bridge` container and read the new secret value.

     ```sh
     az containerapp revision restart -n $ConAppName -g $ResourceGroup --revision $(